xfides/smoothScrollTo-concept/README.md

 So, we need a function that handles single frame motion, and based on it, we will build the entire animation

 Let's define it as `animateSingleScrollFrame()` somewhere outside.
 We call it inside the `smoothScrollTo()` as a draft, and pass `animationFrameSettings` for further calculations to `animateSingleScrollFrame()`.
 Almost complete `smoothScrollTo()` code is here.
 Why almost?
-Because the computer should call `animateSingleScrollFrame()` when drawing the frame, and not the programmer himself.
+Because the browser should call `animateSingleScrollFrame()` when drawing the frame, and not the programmer himself.
 We will definitely fix this point a little later.

 ```js
 function smoothScrollTo({